iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 	(unbuffered 2 when value == 5) => unbuffered 1024 using copy_latest_a
 	(unbuffered 1024 when count == 1 && constant 1025 always) => unbuffered 1025 using call_rpc

-First node that we called the `iotile-sgcompile` program, passed it our sensor graph file and asked for the output  in the 'node' format, which is the generated graph.
+First note that we called the `iotile-sgcompile` program, passed it our sensor graph file and asked for the output  in the 'node' format, which is the generated graph.